Integrity

 The tug was renamed G. L. Ostrander in 2004 after an executive at Lafarge.

-The Integrity / G. L. Ostrander continue to serve Lafarge cement, being operated and managed by Andrie, Inc. of Muskegon, MI.
+The Integrity / G. L. Ostrander continue to serve Lafarge, now Holcim cement, being operated and managed by Andrie, Inc. of Muskegon, MI.

 Compiled By Brendan Falkowski